 Living finishes are unprotected and intended to change in appearance over time, allowing each piece to evolve and develop a unique warmth and character.
 Living finishes are particular and require special care and attention.

-Gunmetal and Gunmetal Distressed are completed with a process of industrial waxing.
-Consistent cleaning and manual waxing are necessary to maintain these finishes original luster.
+Gunmetal Distressed is completed with a process of industrial waxing.
+Consistent cleaning and manual waxing are necessary to maintain the finish's original luster.